katya-kalugina/AI-Governance-Toolkit/README.md

-# AI Governance Toolkit: Trustworthiness & Quality Simulator

-This repository contains tools designed to operationalize **Responsible AI** by balancing risk-based and quality-based governance approaches.

-## 🚀 Interactive Simulator
+# AI Governance: Balanced Risk-Quality Model

+This repository operationalizes a socio-technical approach to AI Governance, focusing on the equilibrium between risk mitigation and performance quality.

+## Project Overview
-The core of this toolkit is an interactive model that visualizes the trade-offs between diverse AI trustworthiness characteristics:
+The core of this toolkit is a computational model designed to visualize and analyze the trade-offs between diverse AI trustworthiness characteristics.
+In contrast to traditional governance frameworks that focus primarily on harm mitigation, this model incorporates quality dimensions as a prerequisite for ethical AI.

+The framework integrates three interconnected quality models:
-- **Data Quality** (ISO/IEC 25012)
+- **Data Quality** (ISO/IEC 25012): Focuses on the trade-offs between data utility and privacy constraints.
-- **Product Quality** (ISO/IEC 25059)
+- **Product Quality** (ISO/IEC 25059): Evaluates technical reliability vs. safety-alignment intensity.
-- **Quality in Use** (Human-centric effectiveness)
+- **Quality in Use**: Measures human-centric effectiveness and real-world impact.

-## ⚖️ Research Background
+## Research Motivation
-Traditional AI governance often focuses solely on risk mitigation.
-This project argues that **suboptimal quality itself constitutes a systemic risk**.
-By utilizing a "computational lens," we can identify the Pareto Frontier where technical reliability, operational safety, and fundamental rights reach an equilibrium.
+Traditional AI governance often emphasizes risk mitigation at the expense of system performance.
+This project argues that **suboptimal quality itself constitutes a significant systemic risk**.
+By utilizing a "computational lens," the model identifies the Pareto Frontier where technical reliability, operational safety, and the protection of fundamental rights reach a functional equilibrium.

-## 🛠️ Technical Stack
+## Technical Implementation
-- **Language:** Python
-- **Framework:** Streamlit (for interactive modeling)
-- **Logic:** Based on NIST AI RMF and ISO/IEC 25010/25059 frameworks.
+- **Core Logic:** Based on the NIST AI RMF (Trustworthy AI characteristics) and ISO/IEC 25010/25059 frameworks.
+- **Methodology:** Computational modeling of trade-offs using Python.
+- **Interactive Component:** Developed with Streamlit to allow for empirical testing of governance parameters.

+---
+*Developed by Ekaterina Kalugina.
+Part of ongoing research into operationalizing Responsible AI.*